Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

+Given a train track representative $F \from T \to T$ of $\phi \in \Out(\Gamma;\A)$, we next give two definitions of what it means for $F$ to be an \emph{irreducible} train track representative: \begin{description} \item[Definition 3:] The transition matrix of $F$ is irreducible. \item[Definition 4:] $F$ is a relative train track representative with exactly one stratum. \end{description} Clearly Definition 3 implies Definition 4.
+For the converse, the one stratum of Definition 4 cannot be a zero stratum because then there would exist another, lower stratum; that stratum is therefore irreducible.
+Further properties of that one stratum thus become properties of $F$ itself, such as NEG, EG, and EG-aperiodic.

-Consider $\phi \in \Out(\Gamma;\A)$ and a $\phi$-invariant, non-filling free factor system~$\B$ of $\Gamma$ rel~$\A$.
-An \emph{irreducible train track representative of $\phi$ with respect to $\B$} is, by definition, a relative train track representative $F \from T \to T$ with respect to~$\B$ such that $T$ has just one stratum.
-That stratum cannot be a zero stratum, hence it is irreducible; further properties of that one stratum may then be ascribed to $F$ itself, such as NEG, EG and EG-aperiodic.
-Regarding $\phi$ as an element of the subgroup $\Out(\Gamma;\B) \subgroup \Out(\Gamma;\A)$, in the case that $F$ is EG-aperiodic one may apply Theorem~\ref{TheoremStrataLamCorr} to conclude that $\phi$ has just one attracting lamination \emph{with respect to~$\B$}, which we shall denote $\Lambda(F;\B) \subset \Bline(\Gamma;\B)$; furthermore, the concrete lines in $T$ representing generic leaves of $\Lambda(F;\B)$ are precisely those lines that are nested unions of tiles of~$F$.
+If $\phi$ has an EG-aperiodic train track representative $F \from T \to T$ then, using Definition~4, one may apply Theorem~\ref{TheoremStrataLamCorr} to conclude that $\phi$ has just one attracting lamination \emph{with respect to~$\F$}, which we shall denote $\Lambda(F;\F) \subset \Bline(\Gamma;\F)$.
+Furthermore, the concrete lines in $T$ representing generic leaves of $\Lambda(F;\F)$ are precisely those lines that are nested unions of tiles of~$F$.

-In this section we describe a construction called \emph{penultimate collapse} which produces irreducible train track representatives from relative train track representatives.
-In brief, starting with $\phi \in \Out(\Gamma;\A)$ and a relative train track representative with respect to~$\A$ of $\phi$, and letting~$\B$ be the free factor rel~$\A$ that is associated to the penultimate filtration element of the given relative train track map, by collapsing that filtration element we obtain a train track representative of $\phi$ relative to~$\B$.
+In the rest of this section we describe a construction called \emph{penultimate collapse} which produces irreducible train track representatives from relative train track representatives, at the expense of changing the free factor system.
+In brief, starting with $\phi \in \Out(\Gamma;\A)$ and a relative train track representative with respect to~$\A$ of $\phi$, and letting~$\F$ be the free factor rel~$\A$ that is associated to the penultimate filtration element of the given relative train track map, by collapsing that filtration element we obtain a train track representative of $\phi$ relative to~$\F$.